 Path for hydrogen

 The Hydrogen Roadmap is Alberta’s path to building a provincial hydrogen economy and accessing global markets.
-Alberta’s Hydrogen Roadmap identified five hydrogen markets in Alberta.
-The hydrogen markets in Alberta include:
+It identifies 5 hydrogen markets in the province including:

-Alberta currently produces approximately 2.4 million tonnes of hydrogen per year for industrial processes, which use hydrogen as a feedstock to their operations.
+Alberta currently produces approximately 2.5 million tonnes of hydrogen per year for industrial processes.
+The hydrogen is used as a feedstock to industrial operations.
 About 55% of Alberta’s current hydrogen production is used for heavy oil upgrading, 38% is used for the chemical sector and chemical industry by-products, and 7% for oil refining.

-Alberta’s hydrogen producers are already looking at a variety of solutions to reduce emissions in their industrial processes, including hydrogen production.
+Alberta’s hydrogen producers are looking at a variety of ways to reduce emissions in their industrial processes, including hydrogen production.
 See the listing of current producers in economic opportunities.

 Emissions reductions may include using carbon capture, utilization, and storage (CCUS) technologies.
 CCUS uses integrated technologies and methods to reduce carbon dioxide emissions.